Our Impact – 2022/2023

 This year, our Indigenous families reported that:

-• 83% of those served NOW have an increased understanding of the key concepts of historical knowledge relating to resources and supports to process the impact of intergenerational trauma
+- 84% of participants in Indigenous Programs and Indigenous Children in In-Care Programs report an increased understanding of the critical concepts of historical knowledge about resources and supports to process the impact of intergenerational trauma.

 This year, our Community Program kids, youth and parents/caregivers reported that:

-• 80% of parents/caregivers showed improvement in knowledge of parenting and child development
+- 78% of parents maintained at high levels or showed improvement in knowledge of parenting and child development

 This year, our Foster Care program reported that: